ckeditor/ckeditor4-docs/guides/dev/code_documentation/README.md

 * A constructor is in fact a separate documentation "instance", because it will be listed with methods.
 Thus, it may have its own `@private`, but it has to be placed below it, because everything before will be a part of the class description.
 However, two `@private` tags in one comment will not be accepted by JSLinter, so in this case the documentation should be split into two comments.

 	A constructor can also be declared completely independently from the class, which is useful when `CKEDITOR.tools.createClass` has been used.

-	Note that in the first example `@see` tags will a part of constructor definition, not class.
-They may therefore also be placed after mixins.

 ### Property and Configuration Variable ###